 This crock pot spaghetti is homemade beef meatballs that are simmered in tomato sauce, then tossed with spaghetti to make an easy and hearty meal.
 A slow cooker comfort food classic that’s always a hit with both kids and adults!

 Some of my recipes are just so good and easy that I make them almost every week.
-Rounding out my top three favorites are slow cooker whole chicken, garlic butter sirloin steak and this ultra flavorful crock pot spaghetti.
+Rounding out my top favorites are slow cooker bolognese sauce, slow cooker whole chicken, garlic butter sirloin steak and this ultra flavorful crock pot spaghetti.

 How do you make crock pot spaghetti?